 Amphetamine may stimulate the release of serotonin in the CNS and thus may interact with other serotonergic agents, such as the serotonin-receptor agonists.
-These interactions could lead to serotonin excess and, potentially, the 'serotonin syndrome'.
+These interactions could lead to serotonin excess, which could increase the risk of 'serotonin syndrome' occurring.
 Melatonin may exacerbate the monoaminergic effects of amphetamine-related medications.
 Coadministration of melatonin with methamphetamine (Desoxyn) in animal studies resulted in increased dopaminergic and serotonergic stimulation.
-Melatonin Mela
+97

 Like the MAOIs, stimulants and atomoxetine (Strattera) potentiate the effects of catecholamine neurotransmitters.
 Monoamine oxidase inhibitors or drugs that possess MAO-inhibiting activity, such as procarbazine, can prolong and intensify the cardiac stimulation and vasopressor effects of the stimulants.
-Stimulants and atomoxetine (Strattera) should not be administered during or within 14 days following the use of MAOIs or drugs with MAO-inhibiting activity.
-Selegiline, an inhibitor of MAO type B, may also predispose to this reaction and should be avoided in patients receiving stimulants or atomoxetine (Strattera).
+Stimulants and atomoxetine should not be administered during or within 14 days following the use of MAOIs or drugs with MAO-inhibiting activity.
+Selegiline, an inhibitor of MAO type B, may also predispose patients to this reaction, and should be avoided in patients receiving stimulants or atomoxetine.
+102